Know before you go

 Until our 2019 vacation in California, we never used a SIM card during our vacation.
 Somehow we never needed it, because you have free wifi in almost every hotel and now there are also free hotspots in almost every store, restaurant and coffee shop.

-We would continue to say that you don't really need a SIM card in the U.S., but nevertheless we did experience the advantages of it.
-The biggest benefit was navigating via the Internet browser.
+We would still say that you don't really need an US-SIM card, but we have certainly experienced the advantages of it.
+The biggest advantage for us is navigating with our cell phone.
 This saved us the additional cost of an extra navigation device.
-That alone amortized the cost of the SIM card.
-Another nice gimmick is the use of WhatsApp with your German number.
-Even if you get your own American number, you can set WhatsApp to keep your German one.
-On long car trips, I had fun chatting and sending recent photos home.
-Of the available 4GB, we didn't even use half during the four weeks of vacation.
+That alone paid off the cost of the SIM card.
+Another nice gimmick is the fact that you can use WhatsApp with your German number, even if you get your own American number.
+I had fun chatting with home on long car journeys and sending the latest photos.
+Of the 4GB available to us with our first card, we didn't even use up half of the volume with navigation, phone calls and surfing during our four-week vacation.

 Veterans Day